 Guliuzza’s primary argument against natural selection appears to be his concern with how adaption occurs.
-He looks at organisms which appear to be well adapted to their environment and asks how those adaptations arose.
+He looks at organisms that appear to be well adapted to their environment and asks how those adaptations arose.
 Correctly, he states “Note that in all cases, function results from the operation of information-based systems.”
 As discussed in the previous chapter, information is required for any trait.
 Thus, adaptations are generated from the genome of the organisms and are thus, internal.
 However, internally produced adaptations does not eliminate natural selection, when it is properly defined.
 Internally produced adaptations, generated from various genotypes within a population, work well with natural selection as a conservative force.